South Eastern Freeway: Road safety

-Shortly after the Adelaide-Crafers section opened, several incidents involving semi-trailers drew media attention to the road.
-The new freeway has a sustained continuous gradient with traffic lights at the bottom.
-Heavy vehicles with inadequate braking find it hard to slow down once they exceed a certain speed.
-This is made worse with brake failures.
+Shortly after the Adelaide–Crafers section opened, several incidents involving semi-trailers drew media attention to the road.
+While the previous Mount Barker Road was a notorious stretch, its dangers were well known; the new freeway presented the new challenge of a sustained continuous gradient with traffic lights at the bottom.
+Heavy vehicles with inadequate braking found it hard to slow down once they had exceeded a certain speed; this was made worse with brake failures.
 It took some time, and the addition of several warning signs prior to the descent, for heavy vehicles to become familiar with the freeway's characteristics.
 Semi-trailers can be seen travelling as slow as 20–30 km/h downhill.
-In 2005, changeable electronic road signs were installed every 200 metres, so that the speed limit of the road can be adjusted from Transport SA headquarters in Adelaide.
+In 2005 changeable electronic road signs were installed every 200 metres, so that the speed limit of the road can be adjusted from Transport SA headquarters in Adelaide.
 This has both improved safety for commuters, and emergency service workers like the Country Fire Service.

-In 2010 and 2011, after more incidents involving trucks having problems successfully braking down the hill, including one going into a bus stop, and another going straight through the intersection at the bottom, the government added new laws.
-Any vehicle with 5 axles or more must stay in the left lane, and must not exceed a 60 km/h limit from the interchange at Crafers to the old tollhouse.
+In 2010 and 2011, after more incidents involving trucks having problems successfully braking down the hill, including one going into a bus stop, and another going straight through the intersection at the bottom, the government added new laws that any vehicle with 5 axles or more must stay in the left lane and must not exceed a 60 km/h limit from the interchange at Crafers to the old tollhouse.
 More safety cameras were installed in an attempt to ensure trucks abide by this new limit.

 Additional signs for the two arrester beds on the descent have been added, to encourage out of control drivers to use them as a safer alternative.

 In August 2014, another truck descending the hills collided with cars at the intersection of Glen Osmond Road.
 Two people were killed.
 A driver of a sewage truck lost control after passing the arrestor beds.
 The driver was a new employee, who had never driven a manual truck before, and had never driven any vehicle on this segment of road.
 Driver Darren Hicks was seriously injured and testified against employer Cleanaway at a criminal trial after being granted immunity.
 The prosecution, brought by Comcare, heard that the brakes on the vehicle were defective.
 In 2021 Cleanaway was convicted of eight charges under health and safety legislation.